 The consolidated and separate statement of cash flows is to be read in conjunction with the notes forming part of the consolidated and separate financial statements set out on following pages.

-Consolidated and separate statement of cash flows
+RAIFFEISEN BANK S.A.
+Consolidated and separate statement of cash flows for the year ended 31 December 2023

-Analysis of the changes in financing during the year
+Analysis of the changes in financing during the year.

 Reconciliation of movements of liabilities to cash flows arising from financing activities